asadshahzada/asadshahzada/README.md

 - 👋 Greetings!
 I’m @asadshahzada
--  I am a seasoned software tester.
+-  I am a Software Quality Assurance Professional.
 -  Specializing in the meticulous testing of web and mobile applications.
 -  My journey has equipped me with a versatile skill set that encompasses both manual and automated testing methodologies.